gyorilab/mira/README.md

 - [INDRA](https://indra.bio): An automated model building system from literature mining, structured databases, and natural language input for molecular biology.
 INDRA Statements serve as domain-specific instances of MIRA Templates.
 - [INDRA CoGEx](https://discovery.indra.bio): A 3*10^7-relation scale domain-specific knowledge graph of biomedicine combining causal mechanisms with ontologies and relations derived from data.
 - [INDRA World](https://github.com/indralab/indra_world): A generalization of INDRA to modeling socio-economic systems, using a templated approach representing causal influence, events, and concepts.

+## Documentation

+The documentation can be built locally with `tox -e docs` and can be browsed starting with `docs/build/index.html`.